TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorrpcollectionmarkedfordeletion.md

 We have identified that your operation failed because the Recovery Point collection is marked for deletion.
 <!--/issueDescription-->

-## **Recommended Step**
+## **Recommended Steps**

-To resolve this issue, ensure the Recovery Point collection allocated for the VM is in consistent state and retry the operation.
+* To resolve this issue, ensure the Recovery Point collection allocated for the VM is in consistent state and retry the operation